urql-graphql/urql/docs/graphcache/cache-updates.md

 Sometimes it's not possible for us to retrieve all data that an optimistic update requires to create a "fake result" from the cache or from all existing variables.

-This is why Graphcache allows for a small escape hatch for these scenarios which allows us to access additional variables which we may want to pass from our UI code to the mutation.
+This is why Graphcache allows for a small escape hatch for these scenarios, which allows us to access additional variables, which we may want to pass from our UI code to the mutation.
 For instance, given a mutation like the following we may add more variables than the mutation specifies:

 ```graphql